Hurricane Linda (1997): Preparations and impact

 Although the eye of Hurricane Linda did not make landfall, the hurricane passed near Socorro Island while near peak intensity.
 The hurricane cut power to wind and pressure instruments.
 A station on the island recorded a pressure of 986 mbar before it stopped producing data.
 No tropical cyclone warnings or watches were issued for the hurricane.
 However, the threat for high tides and strong winds in Mexico prompted officials to issue coastal flood warnings and to close five ports.
 Waves of up to 7.8 ft were reported along the coastline, causing flooding in the states of Michoacán, Jalisco, Nayarit, and Sinaloa.

 When Linda was predicted to turn towards the northeast, it was forecast to move ashore in Southern California as a weak tropical storm, which would have made Linda the first to do so since a tropical storm in 1939.
 The Oxnard, California National Weather Service office issued public information and special weather statements that discussed the possible impact of Linda on southern California.
 The advisories mentioned forecasting uncertainty, and advised the media not to exaggerate the storm.
 The office noted a threat for significant rainfall—possibly causing flash flooding—as well as high surf.
 To prepare for possible flooding, workers cleaned storm drains and prepared sandbags for coastal properties.

 Although the storm did not make the turn, 15 and 18 ft waves reached southern California.
 In Newport Beach, a wave swept five people off a jetty and carried them 900 ft out to sea, although all were rescued by a passing boat.
-Moisture from the hurricane moved across the state, producing heavy rainfall and golfball-sized hail.
+Moisture from the hurricane moved across the state, producing heavy rainfall.
 A station in Forrest Falls, located within the San Gorgonio Wilderness, recorded rainfall rates of 2.5 in per hour.
 The rainfall caused severe flooding and mudslides which destroyed two houses, damaged 77 others, and inflicted $3.2 million in damage (1997 USD).
 San Diego recorded 0.05 in of rain, the first measurable precipitation in 164 days; this tied the record for the longest duration without rainfall at the station, previously set in 1915 and 1924.
+Long Beach had a dry spell for 215 days, rain since February 12 to September 14, 1997.
 Moisture from Linda extended into the Upper Midwest, contributing to a record daily rainfall total of 1.97 in in Minneapolis, Minnesota.